asimonet/website/content/research.md

 * Talk at the _Large Scale Deployment Challenge_ of the _Grid’5000 Winter School_, Grenoble, 2016
 * Talk at the _Journée OpenStack Workshop_ in Lyon, France, 2016
 * Talk at the _Cloud Control Workshop_, Uppsala, Sweden, 2016
+* Seminar at the _Discovery Plenary Meeting_, Rennes, France, 2016
+* Talk at the _Journée OpenStack Day France_, Paris, 2016
+* Seminar at the _Avalon_ research group of the _LIP_ at the _École Normale Supérieure de Lyon_,Lyon, France, 2017

 ## Conference Organization